 Passed – Last execution of test case passed

-All User Stories should have a testing task named Test Case Review.
-This will be the meeting with BA, RA and Developer to ensure the testing tasks meet the Acceptance Criteria.
+User Stories can have a testing task named Test Case Review.
+This will be an optional meeting with BA, RA and Developer to ensure the testing tasks meet the Acceptance Criteria.
 Moving this Testing Task to PASSED will be the indication that the Test Cases have been reviewed and concensus reached that they comprehensively cover the Acceptance Criteria.

+The Automation Status field of the Test Case Work Item should be used to indicate the following:

+Blank – means this test case is not a candidate for automation

+Automated – successfully added to the automation suite

+Planned – QA Lead/Tester has determined this is a candidate for automation; (currently shown as Not Automated below but JJ requested to be changed)

 QA Test Case Documentation at FIT User Story Level